Book burning: 21st century

 The advent of the digital age has resulted in the cataloguing of an immense collection of written works, exclusively or primarily in digital form.
 The intentional deletion or removal of these works has often been referred to as a new form of book burning.
 For example, Amazon, the world's largest online marketplace, has increasingly banned the sale of controversial books.
-An article in The New York Times reported that "Booksellers that sell on Amazon say the retailer has no coherent philosophy about what it decides to prohibit, and seems largely guided by public complaints.".
+An article in The New York Times reported that "Booksellers that sell on Amazon say the retailer has no coherent philosophy about what it decides to prohibit, and seems largely guided by public complaints."

 A biblioclastic incident occurred in Mullumbimby, New South Wales, Australia in 2009.
 Reported as "just like the ritual burning of books in Nazi Germany", a book-burning ceremony was held by students of the "socially harmful cult" Universal Medicine, an esoteric healing business which was owned by Serge Benhayon.
 Students were invited to throw their books onto the pyre.
 Most of the volumes were on Chinese medicine, kinesiology, acupuncture, homeopathy and other alternative healing modalities, all of which Benhayon has decreed evil or "prana".

 Russian nationalists burned Ukrainian history books in Crimea in 2010.
 Prorussian demonstrators burned books in Eastern Ukraine, 2014.

+Since the beginning of the Yemeni civil war in 2014, many Zaydi libraries have been destroyed, often deliberatly by Salafi militants.
+These libraries are a unique part of Yemen's cultural life due to the intellectual heritage included and its preservation of the teachings of the Mu’tazilites.

+In 2015, ISIS burned some 8,000 books it had taken from the Central Library of Mosul, including some books and manuscripts dating back 800 years, as they allegedly "promoted infidelity and called for disobeying Allah".
+Some local bookshop owners claimed that the group was only burning 'normal books' and were intending to sell the rare books on the black market in order to finance their operations.

 After the failed 2016 Turkish coup d'état, the Turkish government burned 301,878 books deemed related to the coup or its alleged leader, Fethullah Gülen, including 18 textbooks with the word "Pennsylvania" in them.
 Photos of books being burned became a viral sensation on the internet once they were taken by a website named Kronos27.

+In April 2019 Poland, priests in Gdańsk burned Harry Potter books.

 In 2019, the French-language Providence Catholic School Board in southwestern Ontario held a 'flame purification' ceremony and burned around thirty recently banned children's books.
 The ashes were used as fertilizer to plant trees and according to the participants the action was 'to turn a negative to a positive'.
 The books included Tintin and Asterix and were deemed harmful to Indigenous people.